apisec-inc/documentation/docs/SetupProfile.md

 To add a new organization, `click` '+ New Org' and enter the required credentials.
 The notable options here are the:

-- Enterprise Licenses: enter the number of API registration licenses provided to the organization.
+- Enterprise Licenses: Enter the number of API registration licenses provided to the organization.
-- Tag: tag the organization for identification and segmentation purpose.
+- Tag: Eag the organization for identification and segmentation purpose.
-- Playbook monthly execution limit: enter the monthly max limit for Playbook execution via Scans.
+- Playbook monthly execution limit: Enter the monthly max limit for Playbook execution via Scans.

 `click` 'Create & Next' at the bottom left corner of the page to save the "Org Details" and proceed to "User Details" section.